Dihydrogen cation: The solutions of the clamped-nuclei Schrödinger equation

 Asymptotically, the (total) eigenenergies Eg/u for these two lowest lying states have the same asymptotic expansion in inverse powers of the internuclear distance R:

+This and the energy curves include the internuclear 1/R term.
 The actual difference between these two energies is called the exchange energy splitting and is given by:

 which exponentially vanishes as the internuclear distance R gets greater.
 The lead term 4/e'Re^{−R} was first obtained by the Holstein–Herring method.
-Similarly, asymptotic expansions in powers of 1/R have been obtained to high order by Cizek et al. for the lowest ten discrete states of the hydrogen molecular ion (clamped nuclei case).
+Similarly, asymptotic expansions in powers of 1/R have been obtained to high order by Cizek et al. for the lowest ten discrete states of the molecular hydrogen ion (clamped nuclei case).
 For general diatomic and polyatomic molecular systems, the exchange energy is thus very elusive to calculate at large internuclear distances but is nonetheless needed for long-range interactions including studies related to magnetism and charge exchange effects.
 These are of particular importance in stellar and atmospheric physics.

 The energies for the lowest discrete states are shown in the graph above.
 These can be obtained to within arbitrary accuracy using computer algebra from the generalized Lambert W function (see eq.
-(3) in that site and the reference of Scott, Aubert-Frécon, and Grotendorst) but were obtained initially by numerical means to within double precision by the most precise program available, namely ODKIL.
+(3) in that site and reference).
+They were obtained initially by numerical means to within double precision by the most precise program available, namely ODKIL.
 The red solid lines are 2Σ states.
 The green dashed lines are 2Σ states.
 The blue dashed line is a 2Πu state and the pink dotted line is a 2Πg state.
 Note that although the generalized Lambert W function eigenvalue solutions supersede these asymptotic expansions, in practice, they are most useful near the bond length.
-These solutions are possible because the partial differential equation of the wave equation here separates into two coupled ordinary differential equations using prolate spheroidal coordinates.